stevelorenz/build-vnf/CALVIN/README.md

 ## Reducing Latency in Virtual Machines Enabling Tactile Internet for Human Machine Co-working

-These sources are already archived and no-longer used and tested.
+These sources are already archived (depreciated) and no-longer used.
-Latest development could be found in [FFPP library](../ffpp/).